cyberbotics/webots-doc/guide/using-ros.md

 library is geared towards a Unix-like system and is supported under Linux, experimental on macOS and has partial functionality under Windows.

-ROS has two basic "sides": The operating system side, ros, as described above and ros-pkg, a suite of user contributed packages (organized into sets called stacks) that implement functionalities such as simultaneous localization and mapping, planning, perception, simulation etc.
+ROS has two basic "sides": The operating system side, `ros`, as described above and ROS packages, a suite of user contributed packages (organized into sets called stacks) that implement functionalities such as simultaneous localization and mapping, planning, perception, simulation etc.

 ROS is released under the terms of the BSD license, and is an open source software.
 It is free for commercial and research use.
-The ros-pkg contributed packages are licensed under a variety of open source licenses.
+The user contributed packages are licensed under a variety of open source licenses.

 ### ROS for Webots